International Fashion Marketing

 Canadian Students: the lowest payment plan option is $9,600 for the entire program length.

 International Students: please refer to the International Section for Tuition information.

 Full-time programs: there are up to $4,000 in tuition grants for some Full-time programs and start dates.

 Part-time programs: there are up to $1,500 in tuition grants for some Part-time programs and start dates.

-Refund Policy: Blanche Macdonald Centre Refund Policy
+Admission and Refund Policies: Blanche Macdonald Centre Admission and Refund Policies

 Our Admission Directors can guide you through the variety of flexible payment plans, financing options and potential tuition grants that are available.

 Please complete our Information Request Form online and one of our Admission Directors can assist you.

 Note: The college reserves the right to change course offerings, course content, kit contents, facilities, faculty, tuition fees, and course schedules without notice.